Stream Health Evaluation Program

 - SHEPers should expect to spend 35 hours on the program between trainings, stream collections, lab time, and the analysis and results celebration.

-- Training will be led by professional scientists from Fortin Consulting and are scheduled for two four-hour sessions on one Saturday and one weeknight in mid- to late August.
-Training dates will be set by June 1st.
+- Training will be led by professional scientists from Fortin Consulting and are scheduled for two four-hour sessions on one Saturday and one weeknight in mid- to late-August.
+Training dates will be set by June 1.
 Both sessions are required.
-There is no prep work you will be in the hands of excellent trainers who will teach you everything you need to know at the training and throughout the program as well.
+There is no prep work.
+You will be in the hands of excellent trainers who will teach you everything you need to know at the training and throughout the program as well.
 (8-10 hours)

 - At the training, you will also meet your team.
 Each volunteer is assigned to a team of 10.
 Assignments aim to ensure a variety of experience levels as well as schedule compatibility.
 Each team has a pre-determined leader who, among other duties, will coordinate the sampling and analysis schedule with you and the other team members.
 Typically, there is one team comprised of those available during the day and two teams who schedule SHEP activities for weeknights and weekends.

 - Teams will monitor reaches of local streams and lakes in September and early October.
 We can provide waders but expect to get wet.
 (8-12 hours; volunteers need not be at every sampling.)

 - Teams identify collected macroinvertebrates in the lab in late October to November.
 (8-12 hours; not all volunteers required to make every lab session.)
 Additional training and support provided closer to this time.